 What if you could get on board with all three of these initiatives with a single investment that costs less than a pack of toilet paper per employee?

-The AlertMeter® is an innovative workplace safety app that offers businesses an alternative approach to pre-employment and random cannabis drug-testing.
-A non-invasive 60-second cognitive impairment test, AlertMeter® is used both in conjunction with drug-tests and as a replacement of them (depending on company location, industry, company regulations, etc.).
+The AlertMeter® is an innovative workplace safety app that offers businesses an alternative approach to pre-employment and random cannabis drug testing.
+A non-invasive 60-second cognitive impairment test, AlertMeter® is used both in conjunction with drug tests and as a replacement of them (depending on company location, industry, company regulations, etc.).
 In either use case, safety, productivity, and employee morale all spiked while costs and accidents dropped.
-Check it out.

 In the wake of Amazon’s cannabis testing policy changes, cognitive impairment tests are flying off the shelves.
 To maximize hiring potential and enjoy a competitive advantage, businesses need to start utilizing this alternative before it becomes standard procedure across safety-sensitive industries.